toolbox4minecraft/amidst/README.md

 ## Screenshots

-These screenshots are created from the seed 24922 using Amidst v4.0 and the Minecraft snapshot 16w04a.
+These screenshots are created from the seed 24922 using Amidst v4.0 and Minecraft 1.9.

 ![default](https://raw.githubusercontent.com/wiki/toolbox4minecraft/amidst/screenshots/screenshot_default_24922_default.png)